 Follow her on Twitter.

-Matilda is Policy Officer at the Democratic Society, with a focus on National and European policy areas.
-Matilda’s career has included working at the Democratic Society as Community Engagement Lead, spells interning in the House of Commons and in political communications, working as a researcher on public policy and as Communications Executive on major public policy issue consultation.
+Matilda is Chief Policy Officer and Europe Lead at the Democratic Society.
+Matilda’s career has included working at the Democratic Society as Community Engagement Lead and later as a Policy Officer, spells interning in the House of Commons and in political communications, working as a researcher on public policy and as Communications Executive on major public policy issue consultation.

 Follow her on Twitter.